 The tour begins at Plaza Midwood Library, 1623 Central Avenue at The Plaza.

-If you’re arriving by car, you can usually find parking at Plaza Midwood’s Charlotte Mecklenburg Library branch (1000 Central Av).
+If you’re arriving by car, you can usually find parking at Plaza Midwood’s Charlotte Mecklenburg Library branch (1623 Central Avenue).
 Please help our mom-n-pop stores — don’t park in a business’s lot unless you are buying something there.

 Please stay on the public sidewalk.
-Except for Book Buyers and the (temporarily closed by COVID-19) Plaza Midwood Library, none of these places are open to visitors.
+Except for Book Buyers and Plaza Midwood Library, none of these places are open to visitors.

 Length?
 About 1.5 miles.
 If you are a brisk walker, that’s maybe 40 minutes.
 If you stroll, amble or dawdle (all are much encouraged), it’ll take longer.